SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Does all this seem scary? **There's no need to be afraid**.
 We have a lot more to learn, to reach the level of knowledge and skills required to write web-based applications with ease like in the example above, as well as much bigger and more complex applications.
 If it all makes little sense, just keep going without worrying.
 In time, you will remember with a smile how incomprehensible and exciting your first collision with web programming was.

-The purpose of both examples (graphical desktop application and web application) is not to teach you, but to allow you to dive a little deeper into programming, to **fuel your interest** towards software development and to inspire you to study hard. **You have a lot more to learn**, but it is interesting, isn't it?
+The purpose of both examples (graphical desktop application and web application) is not to teach you, but to allow you to dive a little deeper into programming, to **fuel your interest** in software development, and to inspire you to study hard. **You have a lot more to learn**, but it is interesting, isn't it?